embrace-io/embrace-docs/content/flutter/integration/session-reporting.md

 import 'package:embrace/embrace.dart';
 ```

-## Add the Embrace SDK start call
+## Add the Flutter SDK start call

-Wrap the entire contents of your Dart main function in `Embrace.instance.start()`.
-It is essential to wrap the entire contents of `main()` if you want Embrace to capture Dart errors.
+Wrap the entire contents of your `main()` function in `Embrace.instance.start()`.
+It is essential do this if you want Embrace to capture Dart errors.

 ```dart
 import 'package:embrace/embrace.dart';